zetxtech/FourFingersDragOnWindows/README.md

 ## Installation

+Download the zip package from [Github Release](https://github.com/jackzzs/FourFingersDragOnWindows/releases and run ""

 If the installation fails, your computer might need to have the Windows App SDK redistributable installed.
 You can download it from this page: [https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads).

 ## How to use

-Make sure to disable the "Tap twice and drag to multi-select" behaviour and all of the defaults 3-finger swipe behaviour via ``Touchpad settings`` in windows preferences for the drag to work without interferences.
+Make sure to disable the "Tap twice and drag to multi-select" behaviour and all of the defaults 3-finger and 4-finger swipe behaviour via ``Touchpad settings`` in windows preferences for the drag to work without interferences.

-To open the configuration pane, click the ThreeFingersDragOnWindows tray icon on the Windows task bar.
+To open the configuration pane, click the FourFingersDragOnWindows tray icon on the Windows task bar.

 ## Build and Execute